 3. Hawaii has 10 of the world’s 14 climate zones.

-4. The Hawaiian Islands are the most geographically isolated island chain on Earth.
+4. The Hawaiian islands are the most geographically isolated island chain on Earth.

-More than 2,000 miles away from any other place, Hawaii is the most isolated island chain on Earth, so it’s no wonder our unique flora, fauna, and frankly, grocery prices, tend to amaze people.
+More than 2,000 miles away from any other place, Hawaii is the most isolated island chain on Earth, so it’s no wonder the unique flora, fauna, and frankly, grocery prices, tend to amaze people.
 Hawaii’s ecosystem developed in almost total isolation.
 In order to protect these native creatures, it’s illegal to import or own snakes in Hawaii, although researchers have nonetheless found some species — possibly brought within the last few decades — in the wild.

 5. The Hawaiian alphabet only has only 12 letters.

-6. There are no snakes in Hawaii.
+6. There are no billboards in Hawaii.

 The first of four states to ban billboards (ahead of Alaska, Maine, and Vermont), Hawaii enjoys wide open spaces free from billboards so that our residents can enjoy distraction-free, scenic driving.

-10. All beaches are public in Hawaii.
+8. All beaches are public in Hawaii.

 Much to the joy of residents and tourists alike, all beaches (with the exception of a few government-use beaches) are public access in Hawaii.
 Residents or businesses who attempt to obstruct public access to beaches can face hefty fines.
 Even the most secret-looking beaches are open for your enjoyment.

-11. Oahu has a small population of wallabies living in Kalihi Valley.
+9. Oahu has a small population of wallabies living in Kalihi Valley.

-A popular urban myth that a small group of wallabies, native to Australia, are living in Hawaii has been proven with several sightings of this elusive marsupial.
+A popular urban myth that a small group of wallabies, native to Australia, are living in Hawaii was proven with several sightings of this elusive marsupial.
 Said to have escaped from the Honolulu Zoo, a pair of wallabies grew their small population, which now live mostly in Kalihi Valley on Oahu.

-Key West claims the southernmost part of the continental US, but South Point on Hawaii Island, with its green sand beach and giant cliffs spilling into the Pacific, is the southernmost point of the entire United States.
+Key West claims the southernmost part of the continental US, but South Point on Hawaii Island, with its green-sand beach and giant cliffs spilling into the Pacific, is the southernmost point of the entire United States.